 In 2014, Mr. Yemini published his second book, “The Industry of Lies: Myths and Facts About the Arab-Israeli Conflict,” which exposes the defaming of Israel by media outlets — or what he calls “the unbearable lightness of turning Israel into a monster.”
 The book, which will soon be published in English, breaks ground on the symbiotic relationships between journalists, human rights NGOs, and radical Palestinian organizations.
 Mr. Yemini is one of Israel’s most-translated journalists, and he lectures often in the Western world.
 He describes himself as scrupulously non-partisan, which means he is attacked in Israel by the right and the left.

-Millie Dent covers business news, personal finance and international affairs (from Afghanistan to ISIS) as a writer/reporter at the The Fiscal Times.
+While working from 2015-6 as a writer-reporter at The Fiscal Times, Millie Dent covered business news, personal finance and international affairs (from Afghanistan to ISIS).
 She previously worked as a contributing writer for Forbes, and as an intern at the Urban Institute think tank and the Washington Literacy Center.
+More recently, she’s been monitoring the metals industry at American Metal Market, a news provider that’s been called as vital to the metals buyer “as the ticker is to Wall Street.”
 Ms. Dent received a bachelors degree in government in 2015 and a writing certificate from Wesleyan University.